How to Detect Problems in Your Marketing Communications Channels: What is Customer Acquisition Cost

 We have an article about our experience of creating buyer personas.
 Also, there is a guide on ICP.
 So, you have all the resources to create an ad that corresponds with your audience’s value.

 This point is hugely related to the previous one.
-Don’t forget that you have several buyer personas (i.e. cohorts) when analyzing their data.
+Remember to have several buyer personas (i.e., cohorts) when analyzing their data.
 Divide the data into cohorts, search for patterns, and act according to insights in every cohort.
-Soon, you’ll get relevant data about every user cohort and will be able to affect their behavior by marketing communications if this is needed.
+Soon, with user tracking on website you’ll get relevant data about every user cohort and will be able to affect their behavior by marketing communications if this is needed.

 Besides saving money on salaries, you will collect rather more data than if you did it manually.
 For example, you may use ready-made campaigns that were developed to move a user to the bottom of the funnel automatically.
 What do I mean by this?

-Of course, some users find Madison’s product useful for them, signing up and buying without any additional questions.
+Of course, some users find Madison’s helpful product, signing up and buying without any additional questions.

 But this is a tiny part of all the traffic.
 What happens to the majority?